Roberto Savio

+Education and early career

-Savio studied Economics at the University of Parma, followed by post-graduate courses in Development Economics under Gunnar Myrdal, History of Art and International Law in Rome.
-He started his professional career as a research assistant in International Law at the University of Parma.
+Savio studied economics at the University of Parma, followed by post-graduate courses in development economics, history of art and international law in Rome.
+He started his professional career as a research assistant in international law at the University of Parma.

-Early activities

-While at university, Roberto Savio acted as an international officer with Italy’s National Student Association and the Youth Movement of Italy’s Christian Democracy party, eventually taking on responsibility for Christian Democracy’s relations with developing countries.
+While at university, Savio acted as an international officer with Italy’s National Student Association and the Youth Movement of Italy’s Christian Democracy party, eventually taking on responsibility for Christian Democracy’s relations with developing countries.
 After leaving university, he became international press chief for former Italian Prime Minister Aldo Moro.
-After the 1973 Chilean coup d’etat, Roberto Savio left Italian politics to pursue journalism.
+After the 1973 Chilean coup d'état, Savio left Italian politics to pursue journalism.

 Early journalistic career

-Roberto Savio’s career in journalism began with Italian daily ‘Il Popolo’ and he went on to become Director for News Services for Latin America with RAI, Italy’s state broadcasting company.
-He received a number of awards for TV documentaries, including the Saint-Vincent Award for Journalism, the most prestigious journalism award in Italy.
+Savio's career in journalism began with Italian daily Il Popolo and he went on to become director for News Services for Latin America with RAI, Italy’s state broadcasting company.
+He received a number of awards for TV documentaries, including the Saint-Vincent Award for Journalism.

 Inter Press Service (IPS)

-Throughout his student years, Roberto Savio had cultivated an interest in analysing and explaining the huge information and communication gap that existed between the North and the South of the world, particularly Latin America.
-Together with Argentine journalist Pablo Piacentini, he decided to create a press agency that would permit Latin American exiles in Europe to write about their countries for a European audience.

-That agency, which was known in the early days as Roman Press Agency, was the seed for what was to become the Inter Press Service (IPS) news agency, which was formally established at a meeting in the Schloss Eichholz conference centre of the Konrad Adenauer Foundation (the foundation of the CDU), in Wesseling near Bonn, then the capital city of West Germany.
+With Argentine journalist Pablo Piacentini, Savio decided to create a press agency to enable Latin American exiles in Europe to write about their countries for a European audience.
+That agency, which was known in the early days as Roman Press Agency, became the Inter Press Service (IPS) news agency, which was formally established in Wesseling near Bonn.
 From the outset, it was decided that IPS would be a non-profit cooperative of journalists and its statute declared that two-thirds of the members should come from the South.

-Roberto Savio gave IPS its unique mission – “giving a voice to the voiceless” – acting as a communication channel that privileges the voices and the concerns of the poorest and creates a climate of understanding, accountability and participation around development, promoting a new international information order between the South and the North.

-The agency grew rapidly throughout the 1970s and 1980s until the dramatic events of 1989-91 – the fall of the Berlin Wall and the collapse of the Soviet Union – prompted new goals and definitions: IPS was the first news outlet to identify itself as “global” and define the new concept of neoliberal globalisation as contributing to the distancing of developing countries from wealth, trade and policy-making.

-IPS offers communication services to improve South–South cooperation and South-North exchanges and carries out projects with international partners to open up communication channels to all social sectors.

-IPS has been recognised by the United Nations and granted NGO consultative status (category I) with ECOSOC.